olinm/ProjectRNAseqCelegans/README.md

 # ProjectRNAseqCelegans
 This is a Project in Molecular Biology which I am conducting under my studies at Umea University.
-Its aim is to develop my R and analysis skills by using RNAseq C. elegans data provided by Changchun Chen Lab under the supervision of HenLab's Johan Henriksson.
+Its aim is to develop my R and analysis skills by using RNAseq C. elegans data provided by Changchun Chen Lab (https://www.umu.se/en/research/groups/changchun-chen/grp-changchun-chen/) under the supervision of HenLab's Johan Henriksson (http://www.henlab.org/members/).

 About the project:
 >research on hypoxia in Caenorhabditis elegans and how it manages to resist various oxygen level conditions based on gene expression,